Railroads have quite a history in New England.

 I basically search for my track on Google Earth and spotted this.

-Came up and walked it with my so and we decided on which end we were going to use and put this one on the track fi I put a lot into it, researched the industry, researched all the all the compa that were doing that out there, and then made the decision to to try to move forwa.
+I put a lot into it, researched the industry, researched all the all the companies that were doing that out there, and then made the decision to to try to move forward.

-I always been fascinated with it you know?
+I always been fascinated with it, you know?

-So I figured, these are these ar.
+So I figured, these are these are cool.

-You know, I would enjoy doing th.
+You know, I would enjoy doing this.

 You found this place?